 The Event Log is a table of the events from the system's event log.
 The BMC provides a centralized, non-volatile repository for critical, warning, and informational system events called the System Event Log or SEL.
+The fan base firmware monitors all Power Supply Units (PSUs) installed in the system, and generates SEL entries regardless of whether or not the alerts are enabled.
+This functionality cannot be turned off.

 By having the BMC manage the SEL and logging functions, it helps ensure that 'post-mortem' logging information is available should a failure occur that disables the system processor(s).
+Items that are monitored using the SEL, such as power supply status, can generate alerts through the BMC Integrated Web Console (see "Alerts" on page 66).

 The BMC allows access to SEL from in-band and out-of-band mechanisms.
-There are various tools and utilities that can be used to access the SEL, such as the Intel® SELView utility and multiple open-sourced IPMI tools.
+There are various tools and utilities that can be used to access the SEL, such as the IPMI tools for your operating system (IPMItool - Linux-based systems, IPMIutil - Windows)